Spodumene: Discovery and occurrence

 Spodumene was first described in 1800 for an occurrence in the type locality in Utö, Södermanland, Sweden.
 It was discovered by Brazilian naturalist Jose Bonifacio de Andrada e Silva.
 The name is derived from the Greek spodumenos (σποδούμενος), meaning "burnt to ashes", owing to the opaque ash-grey appearance of material refined for use in industry.

 Spodumene occurs in lithium-rich granite pegmatites and aplites.
-Associated minerals include: quartz, albite, petalite, eucryptite, lepidolite and beryl.
+Associated minerals include quartz, albite, petalite, eucryptite, lepidolite, and beryl.

 Transparent material has long been used as a gemstone with varieties kunzite and hiddenite noted for their strong pleochroism.
-Source localities include Democratic Republic of Congo, Afghanistan, Australia, Brazil, Madagascar (see mining), Pakistan, Québec in Canada, and North Carolina and California in the U.S.
+Source localities include the Democratic Republic of Congo (DRC), Afghanistan, Australia, Brazil, Madagascar (see mining), Pakistan, Québec in Canada, and North Carolina and California in the U.S.

-Since 2018, the Democratic Republic of Congo (DRC) has been known to have the largest lithium spodumene hard rock deposit in the world, with mining operations occurring in the central DRC territory of Manono, Tanganyika Province.

-The total resource of the deposit located in Manono has the potential to be in the magnitude of 1.5 billion tons of high-grade low-impurities lithium spodumene hard-rock.
-The two largest pegmatites (known as the Carriere de l'Este Pegmatite and the Roche Dure Pegmatite) are each of similar size or larger than the Greenbushes Pegmatite in Western Australia.
-By 2023, the Democratic Republic of Congo is expected to be a significant supplier of lithium to the world by means of its high-grade and low-impurity spodumene.
-As of 2021, the Australian company AVZ Minerals is developing the Manono Lithium and Tin project and has a resource size of 400 million tonnes of high grade low impurities at 1.65% lithium oxide (Li2O) spodumene hard-rock based on studies and drilling of Roche Dure, one of several pegmatites in the deposit.
+Since 2018, the DRC has been known to have the largest lithium spodumene hard-rock deposit in the world, with mining operations occurring in the central DRC territory of Manono, Tanganyika Province.
+As of 2021, the Australian company AVZ Minerals is developing the Manono Lithium and Tin project, and has a resource size of 400 million tonnes of high-grade low-impurity ore at 1.65% lithium oxide (Li2O) spodumene hard-rock based on studies and drilling of Roche Dure, one of several pegmatites in the deposit.